dbayardAWS/kinesis-labs/lab1/README.md

 ![screenshot](images/C93.png)

-A new browser tab will open for your new environment.
+Cloud9 will now create your new environment.
 It will take a few minutes for the environment to be ready.
-While waiting, you can review the Cloud9 IDE tutorial in the step below.
+While waiting, you can start to review the Cloud9 IDE tutorial in the step below.

 ### Get familiar with Cloud9
-If new to Cloud9, review the IDE tutorial at [https://docs.aws.amazon.com/cloud9/latest/user-guide/tutorial.html#tutorial-tour-ide](https://docs.aws.amazon.com/cloud9/latest/user-guide/tutorial.html#tutorial-tour-ide)
+If you are new to Cloud9, review the IDE tutorial at [https://docs.aws.amazon.com/cloud9/latest/user-guide/tutorial-tour-ide.html](https://docs.aws.amazon.com/cloud9/latest/user-guide/tutorial-tour-ide.html)

-### Configure your Cloud9 environment for the prerequisites
+### Configure your Cloud9 environment for the prerequisites for building Kinesis Data Analytics for Java applications
+Kinesis Data Analytics for Java (KDAJ) is based on Apache Flink 1.6.2.
+To build applications for KDAJ, we will need to configure Java, Maven, Apache Flink, and the Flink Connector for Kinesis.
+We will do that in the following steps.

 * Open up your Cloud9 environment if not already open